programarivm/php-chess/docs/read-pgn.md

 # Read PGN

+📌 Portable Game Notation is a human-readable format that allows chess players to read and write chess games.

 Almost everything in PHP Chess can be done by instantiating a chessboard object.
 At present there are three different variants available and the default one is classical chess.

 | Variant | Namespace |